Calculating Values for New Fields

 DropSheet.png

-If Drop Existing Sheet/Named Range was set to No, every time the workspace is run, the data would be appended to the bottom, resulting in duplicated records.
+If Drop Existing Sheet/Named Range was set to No, the data would be appended to the bottom each time the workspace ran, resulting in duplicate records.

 3. Update Attributes